 - Not So Different: In his battle with Mukuro, both find out that they are much more similar than they first thought.

 - One-Hit Kill: Absolutely loves these.
 Among his numerous one-hit KOs, his iconic ones are Zeru and Sniper.
 The former was hyped up to be an immensely powerful flame-user (he was), and ended up a stain on the wall.
 The latter was toying with Yusuke for the better part of two whole episodes, and even blew him up, yet Hiei took him down with practically zero effort.

 - Orgasmic Combat: Versus Mukuro.
 Justified, in that it was their own way to have a heart-to-heart.

-- Out of Focus: Takes off for quite a bit during the Sensui arc, and even after he returns he's noticeably regulated to the background more than usual.
-The Three Kingdoms arc makes up for it though.
+- Out of Focus: Takes off for quite a bit during the Sensui arc, and even after he returns he's noticeably relegated to the background more than usual.
+The Three Kingdoms arc makes up for it.

 - Perpetual Frowner

 - Pet the Dog: Is really, genuinely angry with the way Seiryuu betrays Byakko, and displays it by finishing off Seiryuu like it was nothing.
 But before he does so, he throws his coat aside in a way that it falls over Byakko's head, respectfully covering it after death.

 - Pint-Sized Powerhouse: 4'9" without his hair and can beat up guys two or three times his size with ease (and when introduced was much weaker than when he was a child).

 - Red Oni, Blue Oni: Blue oni to Yusuke and Kuwabara, Red oni to Kurama, and Yukina.